What to Expect at a Gynecologist Visit

 4. After the Visit: After your appointment, you might get a call from the doctor’s office with results from any of the tests run following your exam.
 It typically takes 1 day to 2 weeks to get results from an STI test, and 1-3 weeks to get results from a pap smear.
 Many offices won’t call you if test results are normal, so confirm whether this is the case before you leave your appointment.
 It also might be a good idea to schedule your next appointment before you leave the office.
 Pap smears and pelvic exams are recommended every three years for sexually active women over the age of 21, but it’s better to see your gynecologist yearly to check in.

-*Birth Control and the Gynecologist: As important as it is to see your gynecologist, you actually don’t need to be examined to receive a birth control prescription.
-All that’s needed is some information about your health and family history.
+Birth Control and the Gynecologist: As important as it is to see your gynecologist, you actually don’t need to be examined to receive a birth control prescription.
+All that’s needed is some information about your health and medical history.
 If you want to try birth control and don’t have the time or funds to see a doctor, Simple Health has got you covered.
-Our online, doctor-designed birth control consultation takes into account your medical history and lifestyle preferences to choose the best contraception method for you.
+Our online, doctor-designed consultation takes into account your medical history and lifestyle preferences to choose the best contraception method for you.
 Got questions?
-Our care team is always available via phone, email or live chat.
+Your doctor is just a message away.
+Our care team will always be here for you.

 Simple Health makes it easy and affordable to get it online.
 Sign up to learn more.